0xdanelia/scrycall/README.md

-## Scrycall
+# Scrycall
-A linux command line tool for querying the scryfall.com API for Magic cards.
+A command line tool for querying the scryfall.com API for Magic cards.

 <img src="https://i.imgur.com/k2M2bhR.gif">

-### What does Scrycall do?
+## What does Scrycall do?
-Scrycall makes it easy to search for MTG cards from the linux command line.
-It prints the card information of your choice to the terminal, allowing for easy integration with other linux tools using pipes.
+Scrycall makes it easy to search for MTG cards from the command line.
+It prints the card information of your choice to the terminal, allowing for easy integration with other tools using pipes.
 Scrycall uses https://scryfall.com/ to query for cards which are returned as JSON objects.
 You can parse the JSON using special format parameters (see below) to print any information you want about the cards you query.

 Scrycall also stores the JSON data in a local cache at `~/.cache/scrycall/` to quickly access for repeated queries.
 The data is considered stale after 24 hours and Scrycall will automatically query the API again for a refresh if you try to use stale data.
 You can manage your cache using some command line arguments (see below).

-### How do I install Scrycall?
+## How do I install Scrycall?
 You can download the project using the command `git clone https://github.com/0xdanelia/scrycall`

-The project comes with a pre-compiled executable.
-You can compile the code yourself if you want using https://www.pyinstaller.org/
+You can compile the code into an executable using `pyinstaller scry.spec`.

 You can run it using the command `path/to/scry [ARGS]`

-Alternatively if you copy the file somewhere in your `$PATH` then you can just use `scry [ARGS]`

-You can also just run the python source script using the command `python /path/to/scrycall.py [ARGS]`
+You can also just run the python source script using the command `scrycall.py [ARGS]` (note: prefix with `python` if `python3` doesn't resolve)

-### How do I use Scrycall?
+## How do I use Scrycall?

 First familiarize yourself with the Scryfall search syntax at https://scryfall.com/docs/syntax